 She is the lead-proposer and co-chair of the GEM Focus Group Dayside kinetic processes in global solar wind - magnetosphere interaction (2016-2020).

-She was a Young Scientist in the ISSI team Ion and Electron Bulk Heating by Magnetic Reconnection (2013-2015).
+She was the co-leader of the ISSI team on Jets Downstream of Collisionless Shocks (2015-2017), and a Young Scientist in the ISSI team Ion and Electron Bulk Heating by Magnetic Reconnection (2013-2015).

-et al., 2018, In Situ Observations of a Magnetosheath High-Speed Jet Triggering Magnetopause Reconnection, Geophysical Research Letters, Vol:45, ISSN:0094-8276, Pages:1732-1740
+et al., 2019, THEMIS Observations of Particle Acceleration by a Magnetosheath Jet-Driven Bow Wave, Geophysical Research Letters, Vol:46, ISSN:0094-8276, Pages:7929-7936